gwdistsys18/dist-sys-practice/README.md

 ### 3. Container
 #### 3.1 [Video: What are Containers?](https://www.youtube.com/watch?v=EnJ7qX9fkcU)
++ Basically a sandbox for a process.
+Sandbox -> process has its own process namespace; Cgourps (capabilities, resources, etc).
++ Container is used: one processor one container.
+The container process and container itself is tied.
++ Contianer image: binary representation.
+Images are arranged in some kind of hierarchy.
+There are multiple advantages for that:
+> 1. share images
+> 2. allows you to concentrate specific things in specific place.
++ Image -> class; runtime application -> instances
++ Dockerfile: an environment in a file.
+The start of a Dockerfile is always FROM.
++ We use Dockerfile and Docker build to create image tree which is used to create the instance we want.
++ Don't have to start with Dockerfile, we can make some changes in the instances and then commit it as an image and use that image to create more containers.
++ When running a container, container hold pretty much dependencies on this own.
++ Only pull and push the bits it needs (binary).
+The Docker Host has a image cache which contains the images.
++ There is a client manages the lifecycle of containers inside the Docker Host.
+It also designed to configure the infrastructure inside the DockerHost
+> 1. Network configuration (kind of like network visualization)
+> 2. Storage configuration

 #### 3.2 [Video: VMs Versus Containers](https://www.youtube.com/watch?v=L1ie8negCjc)
++ Virtual machine basically talks to a virtual hardware layer.
++ User can size the virtual machine. (workload, operating system)
++ Hypervisor hides all of the hardware from the operating system above it.
++ The Docker engine is loaded in the operating system.
++ Container image contains the application and operating system dependencies. while the operating system dependencies are part of the operating system of the virtual machine.
++ It will be better to combine container with the virtual machine and still have some kind of hypervisor to deal with all of the drivers and interact with hardware.
+This will reduce the load of the operating system.

 #### 3.3 [Lab: Docker Intro](https://training.play-with-docker.com/beginner-linux/)
 + After cloned the Github repo, I have run several simple Docker containers: ![task 1.1](/src/task_1.1.png) After the ```hostname``` is executed, the container stops.
 However, Docker will not reclaim the resources by default.
 As a result, we can see the container is still exists in the ```Exited``` state. ![task 1.2](/src/task_1.2.png)